Anotherspencer1/userlogin/README.md

 This project was meant to get me started with web apps in Django.

-I am attempting to create a basic user authentication app.
-I want a login page, and a registration page, where the user input crednetials are verified.
+I have created the foundations of a larger web app by implementing user authentication.

-I decided to write this software to get me started with Django to hopefully eventually make a highly interactable shop website.
+I decided to write this software to get me started with Django to hopefully eventually make a web based notes app.

 [Software Demo Video](https://youtu.be/uKI9A4ixP6c)

 # Web Pages

-So far I have two pages, a login page and a registration page.
-I have yet to implement functionality in these pages, but one can navigate between the two of them with different URL endings
+I have created a hom page, login page, and registration page.
+These all seamlessly hand off to each other to create a smooth user authentication experience.

 # Development Environment